LivingWorld: Interactive 4D World Generation with Environmental Dynamics: Motion Consistency Metrics

 \section{Motion Consistency Metrics}

-To quantitatively evaluate motion consistency in the ablation study of the Geometry-Aware Alignment Module, we use two metrics: Mean Cosine Alignment (MCA) and Flow Magnitude Variance (FMV).
-Both metrics are computed on the set of accumulated 3D scene flow vectors $\{\mathbf{s}_p\}_{p=1}^{N}$ and their corresponding 3D positions.
-These metrics measure the local directional agreement and magnitude smoothness of neighboring motion vectors, providing a quantitative estimate of spatial motion coherence in the reconstructed dynamic scene.
+To quantitatively evaluate motion consistency in the ablation study of the Geometry-Aware Alignment Module, we use both local and global consistency metrics.
+Local consistency is measured by Mean Cosine Alignment (MCA) and Flow Magnitude Variance (FMV), which evaluate neighboring motion vectors.
+Global consistency is measured by cosine similarity and magnitude ratio between spatially distant point pairs within the same motion region, including newly expanded areas.